DHTMLX/docs-suite/docs/window/how_to_start.md

 [Download the DHTMLX Window package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) as a part of the DHTMLX Suite library
 :::

-To initialize dhtmlxWindow on a page, you need to take the following simple steps:
+To initialize DHTMLX Window on a page, you need to take the following simple steps:

 - [Include source files](#include-source-files)
 - [Initialize Window](#initialize-window) with the object constructor